moonbuck/theme-moondeer/content/categories/projects/_index.md

 +++
-title: 'Projects'
+title = 'Projects'
-description: 'Various knotting and woodworking projects I have managed to complete.'
+description = 'Various knotting and woodworking projects I have managed to complete.'
 +++
 *Various knotting and woodworking projects I have managed to complete.*